mielecmichal/filesystem-watcher/README.md

-# Filesystem Monitor
+# Filesystem Watcher
 Watch for filesystem changes in you Java project in simple and robust way.
-Project utilize Java 7 APIs like WatchService (which does not pool filesystem for changes) and FileVisitor (which handles intensively changing directories)
+Project utilize Java 7 APIs like WatchService (which does not pool filesystem for changes in most common environments) and FileVisitor (which correctly handles intensively changing directories)

 ## Getting Started